mrighetti-scpr/AssetHost/README.md

 [![Deploy to Docker Cloud](https://files.cloud.docker.com/images/deploy-to-dockercloud.svg)](https://cloud.docker.com/stack/deploy/?repo=https%3A%2F%2Fgithub.com%2Fscpr%2Fassethost)

-For running AssetHost on a dev machine, it's highly recommended to use [Docker](https://www.docker.com/) w/ [Docker Compose](https://docs.docker.com/compose/) to run things like MongoDB, Elasticsearch, and Redis.
-This allows the developer to use precise versions of those services so that the production environment can be closely replicated.

-#### Prerequisites
+If you aren't deploying with Docker, or if you want to run AssetHost on a development machine, you will need to install the following prerequisites:

 - [Docker](https://www.docker.com/) w/ [Docker Compose](https://docs.docker.com/compose/)
 - [Node.js](https://nodejs.org/) <~ 9.8.0